minamahdian/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 ```
 1. Sample type

+It is stratified and probability sampling.
+The stratification is done at
+ the province/census metropolitan area (CMA) level.
+Information is collected from one randomly selected household
+member aged 15 or older.
 2. Sample size
-A field sample of approximatively 50,000 units was used.
-Among them, about 40,000 invitation letters to the electronic questionnaire were sent to selected households across Canada.
-A completion of 24,000 questionnaires was expected.
+A field sample of approximatively 50,000 units was used
+3. Target population
-3. Target population: It includes all persons 15 years of age and older living in the ten provinces of Canada.
+It includes all persons 15 years of age and older living in the ten provinces of Canada.
 It excludes full-time (residing for more than six months) residents of institutions.
-4. Sampling frame: This survey uses a frame that combines landline and cellular telephone numbers from the Census and various administrative sources with Statistics Canada's dwelling frame.
+4. Sampling frame:
+This survey uses a frame that combines landline and cellular telephone numbers from the Census and various administrative sources with Statistics Canada's dwelling frame.
 Records on the frame are groups of one or several telephone numbers associated with the same address (or single telephone number in the case a link between a telephone number and an address could not be established).
 5. Survey mode(s)
+letters to the electronic questionnaire were sent to selected households across Canada
+6. Timeline
-6. Timeline: 2018-09-04 to 2018-12-28
+2018-09-04 to 2018-12-28
-7. Response rate: 41.9%
+7. Response rate
+41.9%
+8. Weights
-8. Weights: estimation and bootstrap.
+estimation and bootstrap.
-9. Data processing: a.
+9. Data processing
+a.
 Analysis of changes over time;
 b.
 Verification of estimates through cross-tabulations;
 c.
 Confrontation with other similar sources of data.
 10. Cleaning, imputation, etc